roma-glushko/hyx/docs/telemetry.md

 Hyx provides built-in telemetry support to help you monitor your fault tolerance components in production.
 All components emit events that can be captured by listeners and forwarded to your observability stack.

+Telemetry is built on top of Hyx's [event system](./events.md).
+For details on creating custom listeners or understanding how events flow, see the Events documentation.

 ## Supported Backends

 | Backend | Installation | Description |